lpeacock200/notes/update_ideas.md

   def initialize(trip); end

   # Return sparse TripFeatures across the given Trip.
 This is done by querying across
-  # join tables activites_trips and activites_trip_features, group_by
+  # join tables trip_trip_features, activities_trips, and activites_trip_features, group_by
   # trip_feature_id having count <= SPARSENESS_LIMIT.
   def sparse_trip_features; end

-  # Return all distinct TripFeatures across Trips for a Location sorted by
-  # occurrence count, as a measure of popularity.
-This could be cached to reduce
-  # queries, or stored daily/weekly in a table.
-  def ranked_preferences_per_trip_location; end

   # Return sparse TripFeatures for a given Activity within the Trip.
 This involves
   # querying for all the given Activity's TripFeatures that are included in the set of
   # ids returned by sparse_trip_feature.
-This could be condensed into a single query
+(This could likely be condensed into a single query with
-  # using a subquery or similar.
-To limit the number of TripFeatures returned, sort based
+  # the query in sparse_trip_features using a subquery or similar).
+To limit the number of TripFeatures
-  # on the rankings from 'ranked_preferences_per_trip_location' and then limit or
+  # returned to FEATURE_LIMIT, join and sort against the location_features_rankings table prioritizing
-  # truncate the list.
+  # the most popular features for a Location.
   def sparse_trip_features_for_activity(activity); end
 end